We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1.

 The solar panels each came pre-wired with a length of 10 AWG wire with MC4 connectors on the end.

-However, we had to add additional length of wire to extend each solar panels wiring to reach the combiner box (which we located inside).
+However, we had to add wire to extend each solar panels wiring to reach the combiner box (which we located inside).

 This also meant that we only had to run four extension wires, and only install four MC4 connectors (one to each end of the four extension wires).

-Once we had the rooftop wires running where we wanted them, including down thru the roof vent to the combiner box, we Dicor'd the wires to the roof.
+Once we had the rooftop wires running where we wanted them, including down through the roof vent to the combiner box, we Dicor'd the wires to the roof.

 We temporarily held the wires in place using electrical tape while the Dicor set.